Ghiya (Hommade) (1 Serving) and Chapati (1 Piece)

 Portion Control

-Limit the portion size of chapati and ghiya to prevent excessive carbohydrate intake, which can lead to a spike in glucose levels.
+Limit the portion size of chapati and ghiya to avoid excessive carbohydrate intake at once.

-Include a good source of protein such as lentils, chickpeas, or tofu in your meal to help stabilize blood sugar levels.
+Incorporate lean protein sources like chicken, tofu, or eggs with your meal to help stabilize blood sugar levels.

 Healthy Fats